 From there, you can see if your student loans are in default.
 You can also get information about your loan servicer.

-One other other option is to create a MyEdDebt account.
+One other option is to create a MyEdDebt account.
 That site shows you all of your defaulted federal student loans owed to the U.S. Department of Education.